Extended Schur functions and bases related by involutions

 As before, $\fshin^*_{\alpha/\beta}$ expands into various bases according to Equation \eqref{NSym_perp}.
 For compositions $\beta \subseteq \alpha$,

 Like before, the coefficients $\langle \shin_{\beta} \shin_{\gamma}, \shin^*_{\alpha} \rangle$ also appear when multiplying row-strict shin functions,

-Because $\rho$ is an anti-automorphism in \textit{NSym}, it does not map the skew extended Schur functions to the skew flipped extended Schur functions.
-Instead, the image is the \otherskew\ flipped extended Schur functions.
+Because $\rho$ is an anti-automorphism in \textit{NSym}, it does not map the skew extended Schur functions to the skew reverse extended Schur functions.
+Instead, the image is the \otherskew\ reverse extended Schur functions.